EricCrosson/git-disjoint/README.md

 ### Make commits

-1. Add all of your commits to a single branch (I recommend using the repository's default branch).
+1. Add all of your commits to a single branch.
+I recommend using the repository's default branch.

-1. In each commit message, include a reference to the relevant ticket.
+1. In each commit message, include a reference to the relevant issue.

    For example, use the Jira automation [format][jira]: